Isabella Stewart Gardner Museum theft: Stealing the works

 The thieves' movements through the museum were recorded on infrared motion detectors.
 Steps in the first room they entered, the Dutch Room on the second floor, were not recorded until 1:48 a.m.
-This was 13 minutes after they finished subduing the guards, perhaps waiting to make sure no police were alerted.
+This was 13 minutes after they had finished subduing the guards, perhaps waiting to ensure that police had not been alerted.

-As the thieves approached the paintings in the Dutch Room, a device began beeping that would normally trip when a patron was too close to a painting.
-The thieves smashed it.
-They took The Storm on the Sea of Galilee and A Lady and Gentleman in Black and threw them on the marble floor which shattered their glass frames.
+As the thieves approached the paintings in the Dutch Room, a sensor sounded that was intended to alert when patrons moved too close to artwork, and the thieves smashed the device.
+They removed The Storm on the Sea of Galilee and A Lady and Gentleman in Black from the wall and threw them on the marble floor, which shattered their glass frames.
 Using a blade, they cut the canvases out of their stretchers.
 They also removed a large Rembrandt self-portrait oil painting from the wall but left it leaning against a cabinet.
-Investigators believe they may have considered it too large to transport, potentially because it was painted on wood, not more durable canvas like the others.
-Instead, the thieves took a small postage stamp-sized self-portrait etching by Rembrandt on display beneath the larger portrait.
+Investigators believe that the thieves may have considered it too large to transport, potentially because it was painted on wood and not canvas like the others.
+The thieves instead took a small postage-stamp-sized self-portrait etching by Rembrandt on display beneath the larger portrait.
 On the right side of the room, they removed Landscape with Obelisk and The Concert from their frames.
 The final piece taken from the room was an ancient Chinese gu.